johnjago/johnjago.com/content/about.md

 ![A photo of John](/me.jpeg)

-This website is where I share what I’m working on, reading, and thinking about—it’s my public journal.
+This website is where I share what I’m working on, reading, and thinking about.
+It’s my public journal.

 Want to reach me?
-I love getting personal email: jc@johnjago.com
+I love getting personal email. jc@johnjago.com

 ## Work